ayleph/mediagoblin-recaptcha/README.rst

      [[mediagoblin.plugins.basic_auth]]

-2. Enable the mediagoblin-recaptcha plugin by adding the following line to the ``[plugins]`` section of your mediagoblin configuration file.
+2. Enable the mediagoblin-recaptcha plugin by adding the following line to the ``[plugins]`` section of your MediaGoblin configuration file.

    ::

      [[mediagoblin.plugins.recaptcha]]

-3. Enter your site and secret reCAPTCHA domain keys to your mediagoblin configuration file under the recaptcha plugin.
+3. Enter your site and secret reCAPTCHA domain keys to your MediaGoblin configuration file under the recaptcha plugin.

 ::